TMA examples

 And now we need to create a Telegram Bot so that we can launch Telegram Mini App within the messenger application.

-To connect your Mini App to the Telegram, you need to create a bot and set up a Mini App for it.
-Follow these steps to set up a new Telegram bot:
+To launch the Telegram Mini App within the messenger, you need to create a bot and configure it.
+Follow these steps:

 Hints

-.
-Without these steps you will not be able to debug in the web version of Telegram.
+to continue debugging in the web version of Telegram.